acbbullock/IO-Fortran-Library/doc_API_design/Ref/to_file.md

 ## [interface to_file](../../interface/to_file.html)

-*Description*: Subroutine for writing an array of uniform data type to an external file.
+*Description*: Subroutine for writing an array of uniform numeric data type to an external file.

 For `x` an array of rank `1`, `2` and of type `integer`: